stupidFLOWERch/Brick-Breaker-Game/README.md

 - ### Gold ball
         - Change the ball image and background image when gold ball status.

+- ### The ball will not move unless SPACE button pressed
+        - After start a new game, go to next level or load a game, the ball will not move in the beginning unless SPACE button pressed.

 ## Implemented but Not Working Properly

 - ### Paddle Extension